droter/em7180_imu/README.md

             Roll is positive when left side is up.

             Yaw is zero when pointing East

+            Accelleration when electronic components are up is z = 1.
+            Accelleration when nose is down 90 degrees is x = 1.
+            Accelleration when left side is up 90 degrees is y = 1.

 ### Mounting the imu on your robot